The Bankrate promise

 Though all P2P payment providers allow users to digitally send money to other people, they come with different features and fees.

-P2P services provided by a bank, like Zelle, may be more convenient since they can be accessed directly from the bank’s app.
-But they do have some limitations, such as on who you are able to pay.
+P2P services provided by a bank, like Zelle, may be more convenient because they can be accessed directly from the bank’s app.
+But they do have some limitations, such as on who you’re able to pay.

 Alex R. Jimenez, managing principal for financial-services consulting at EPAM Systems, prefers Venmo, which isn’t partnered with any bank.
 “When you’re making purchases with certain organizations, you’re able to use Venmo, but you’re not allowed to use Zelle.
-Mom-and-pop places — or even a plumber I had come — they say you can pay with Venmo; Zelle would not really be appropriate for that.”
+Mom-and-pop places — or even a plumber I had come — say you can pay with Venmo; Zelle wouldn’t really be appropriate for that.”

 P2P services typically only allow users to send and receive money to others in the same network, so which service others around you use may factor into your decision about which app to choose.
 If a recipient uses Venmo, for example, but the sender only downloads Cash App, they won’t be able to send money between each other.

 Meanwhile, for someone who needs to send money overseas, a service that offers international payments may be best.
-Paypal offers services around the globe, and Cash App is another option if you need to send or receive money from the U.K.
+PayPal offers services around the globe, and Cash App is another option available if you need to send or receive money from the U.K.